girirajhira/Giraphics/tutorial.md

 ## 3D Graphing & Animation

 ## Giraphics+Jupyter
-We can use `Gaph.jdisplay()` to display the graph in Jupyter and use `Animation.display` for videos.
+We can use `Graph.jdisplay()` to display the graph in Jupyter and use `Animation.display` for videos.

 Coming soon!